 At this point it is difficult to make any firm recommendations regarding

-yacon since
+yacon herb since

 blood sugar control.
 Yacon capsules are sold as supplements.